10 Tips For Getting Your Business Off The Ground

 5. Research your competitors

-Obviously, market research is a critical part of setting up any business venture; you’ve got to know whether there’s a space for you in the market or not.
+Market research is a critical part of setting up any business venture; you’ve got to know whether there’s a space for you in the market or not.

 However, market research is also a great tool for understanding how to establish yourself in your given industry.
 Look at the way your competitors built themselves up.
-Is there a lesson you can learn in terms of how you approach your own business plan?
+Is there a lesson you can learn in terms of how you approach your business plan?
 The answer is almost always yes.

 6. Talk to your customers